dmytrokly/referral-app/README.md

   Failed codes are marked with reasons (e.g. expired, used)

 - Code Copying
-  Copy referral code or link to clipboard
+  Copy referral code or link to the clipboard
   Copy count is stored in the database

 - Explore Top Services